 All rates of pay are gross rates (before tax).
-The table below provides the rates that apply from 31 January 2025 (some casual rates increased on this date).
+The tables below provide the rates that apply from the first full pay period on or after 1 July 2024.
+These rates include the equal remuneration payment as set out in Schedule 1 of this award.